foondook/blog/_source/_posts/2017-08-14-continuous-deployment-to-azure-using-cake.md

 This is pretty cool, isn't it?

 Sure, it is.
 But only if it is a small website, a small uncritical app or a demo to show the easy deployment to azure.
-The deployment of this Blog is set up in this way.
+The deployment of this blog is set up in this way.
 With this kind of deployment, the build of the application is done on the Azure Web App with [Kudu](https://github.com/projectkudu/kudu) which is working great.

 But I miss something here, if I want to deploy bigger and more complex web application.